ibrahim-sisar/ET6-CDSP-group-09-repo/collaboration/learning_goals.md

 ### 🟫 **Mohamed Tilal**

-- Strengthen my ability to communicate ideas clearly, especially when explaining data and findings to both technical and non-technical audiences.
+- Get better at explaining my ideas in simple, clear ways — especially when talking about data.

 - Develop skills in asking the right research questions and learn how to explore those questions through data.

-- Improve my ability to work within diverse teams, by contributing, listening, and learning from teammates with different backgrounds.
+- Become more comfortable working with different kinds of people.
+I want to keep improving how I contribute and learn from teammates with different perspectives.

 - Deepen my understanding of the full data science project cycle from identifying problems to presenting insights with a focus on real world impact.